 - Add liquid mixture into dry ingredients and stir to combine.

-- Use parchment paper to press the mixture into an 8x8 pan (I use a 9x9 and just leave about an inch empty on one side).
+- Use parchment paper to press the mixture into a 9x9 pan.

 - Store in an airtight container in the fridge or freezer.

 - Sub your favorite nut butter for the pb.

 - Try Rice Krispies or another crunchy cereal instead of Chex.

 - Eat them plain or just drizzle with chocolate instead of covering the whole top.

 - Use unflavored protein powder instead of vanilla, but you may need to increase the honey and decrease the milk.